 A 100-year-old Icon of America.
 The Santa Monica Pier has been delighting visitors for an awfully long time.
 While the funfair is more nostalgic than thrilling nowadays it’s still an awful lot of fun.
 Nestled on the fantastic Santa Monica Beach it is the perfect way to spend an afternoon or evening or Both.

-The pier itself is very popular with fisherman and there are a huge number of eateries there really is something for everyone.
-As a whole, Santa Monica is our favorite spot in all of L.A and well worth a visit for more than just the Pier
+The pier itself is very popular with fishermen and there are a huge number of eateries there really is something for everyone.
+As a whole, Santa Monica is our favorite spot in all of L.A. and well worth a visit for more than just the Pier

 5 – Griffiths Observatory

 If the above photo isn’t enough for you to visit the Observatory then you probably shouldn’t bother.
 There is more to the observatory than just the staggering views, but possibly not enough to make the journey.
 But the Views Are DEFINITELY worth it.
 With staggering views over Downtown LA and the Hollywood sign along with the endless urban sprawl of L.A.
 You can even see the Pacific Coastline right in the distance on really clear days.

 We don’t want to play down the FREE exhibits that are available at the observatory, but feel some may be disappointed.
 The main reason to make the trip is for the simply staggering views of the city.
 With that in mind, it’s important to consider the weather!

 I’m not a big shopping fan, It’s a case of finding what I need, buying it, and getting out as fast as possible.
 However, Even I am happy to spend a good chunk of time exploring this icon of shopping folklore.
 Admittedly not as long as Katie is happy to spend there though.
 Still, I can get my own back later.